-Showing information of Nissan Sunny XV CVT - Petrol variant
+Showing information of Nissan Sunny XV D Safety - Diesel variant

-January 17, 2017: Nissan India drive-in the 2014 Sunny facelift at a price tag of Rs 6.99 lakh (ex-showroom, Delhi).
-The sedan features various stylistic updates, while mechanically it remains unchanged.
+April 21, 2017: Nissan India has slashed the prices of its mid-size sedan, the Sunny by 17 per cent.
+With the drop in prices, the base trim of the Sunny now costs Rs 6.99 lakh (ex-showroom, Delhi).
+Earlier in January, it received a facelift which featured various stylistic updates, while mechanically it remains unchanged.
 The front fascia of the vehicle sports complete overhaul, while rear features subtle changes.
 On the inside, the new nodel features a new steering wheel (borrowed from the Terrano), new Piano Black central console sporting a 5.1-inch infotainment system with built-in navigation and Bluetooth.
 The vehicle continues to be powered the same 1.5 liter K9K diesel mated to a five speed manual transmission.
 On the other hand, petrol is also powered by the similar 1.5 liter naturally aspirated engine mated to a 5 speed manual or CVT AT.
 Nissan launched the facelifted Sunny with a starting price of Rs 7.91 lakh (ex-showroom Delhi).
 Updates include the Sandstone Brown body colour, chrome garnishing on door handles, optional dual-tone black and gray fabric seats and an all-black interior panels.

 Nissan's in-house performance division is SUNNY.
 The skunkworks-like outfit has added its touch to everything and the work touches just about every important facet of the car.
 For Nissan SUNNY, the SUNNY starts with an aggressive new look that sees the body kit focus on better aerodynamics and a 30 percent reduction of lift at speed.
 Visually, Most of the add-ons are accented in a sharp color, serving to set it apart from its mortal sibling.
 Just in case it is mistaken for something less.